narvar/bigquery-optimization-queries/narvar/analysis_peak_2025_sonnet45/MONITOR_2025_ANALYSIS_REPORT.md

 **Finding from Data**: Most ON_DEMAND retailers use it **100% of the time** (not mixed), suggesting intentional configuration rather than overflow.

-**Recommendation**: Investigate with Platform team why these 14 retailers are on ON_DEMAND.
+**Recommendation**: Investigate with Data team why these 14 retailers are on ON_DEMAND.
 If overflow, consider:
 - Increasing RESERVED pool (reduce overflow)
 - Creating dedicated Monitor reservation (300-500 slots)
 - If intentional, ensure retailers understand cost trade-off